 The default configuration file for the PB2NC tool named PB2NCConfig_default can be found in the installed share/met/config directory.
-The version used for the example run in Section 3.10 is available in scripts/config.
+The version used for the installation test cases is available in scripts/config.
 It is recommended that users make a copy of configuration files prior to modifying their contents.